Republic of Florence: Cosimo de' Medici

-Foreign relations, both as a backdrop to Cosimo's rise to power and during first twenty years of his rule, were dominated by the Wars in Lombardy.
-This series of conflicts between the Venetian Republic and the Duchy of Milan for hegemony in Northern Italy lasted from 1423 to 1454 and involved a number of Italian states, that occasionally switched sides according to their changing interests.
+Foreign relations, both as a backdrop to Cosimo's rise to power and during the first twenty years of his rule, were dominated by the Wars in Lombardy.
+This series of conflicts between the Venetian Republic and the Duchy of Milan for hegemony in Northern Italy lasted from 1423 to 1454 and involved a number of Italian states, which occasionally switched sides according to their changing interests.
 Filippo Maria Visconti of Milan invaded Florence twice in the 1430s, and again in 1440, but his army was finally defeated in the battle of Anghiari.
 The Milanese invasions were largely instigated by the exiled Albizzi family.
 Death of Filippo Maria in 1447 led to a major change in the alliances.
 In 1450 Cosimo's current ally Francesco Sforza established himself as the Duke of Milan.
 Florentine trade interests made her support Sforza's Milan in the war against Venice, while the fall of Constantinople in 1453 dealt a blow to Venetian finances.
 Eventually, the Peace of Lodi recognized Venetian and Florentine territorial gains and the legitimacy of the Sforza rule in Milan.
 The Milan-Florence alliance played a major role in stabilizing the peninsula for the next 40 years.

 The political crisis of 1458 was the first serious challenge to the Medici rule.
 The cost of wars had been borne by the great families of Florence, and disproportionately so by Medici's opponents.
 A number of them (Serragli, Baroncelli, Mancini, Vespucci, Gianni) were practically ruined and had to sell their properties, and those were acquired by Medici's partisans at bargain prices.
 The opposition used partial relaxation of Medici control of the republic institutions to demand political reforms, freedom of speech in the councils and a greater share in the decision-making.
 Medici's party response was to use threats of force from private armies and Milanese troops and arranging a popular assembly dominated by Cosimo's supporters.
 It exiled the opponents of the regime and introduced the open vote in councils, "in order to unmask the anti-Medician rebels".